Nenuphar12/MySportMap/README.md

 To get your API key, follow [these instructions](https://developers.google.com/maps/documentation/android-sdk/get-api-key).

+*Note:
+I will probably work without an API key but the map precision will be awful.*

 ### Setup Strava API

 You will need to make an Application.
 According to [Strava